Sutton has a rich and long history going back to 675 A.D. You can read some facts about Sutton below.

 - Trinity Church with its rare crown and lantern spire also in Cheam Road was built in 1907.

-- Sutton Baptist Church in Cheam Road constructed in 1934 in the free Gothic style with imposing proportions it is one of the best examples of a contemporary building in the borough.
+- Sutton Baptist Church in Cheam Road constructed in 1934 in the free Gothic style with its imposing proportions.
+It is one of the best examples of a contemporary building in the borough.

 - Sutton Police Station built in 1908 is an unusually elaborate example of a Metropolitan Police Station built in a suburban area.